 By Emma Clarke

 Based on latest research in the field, this book links theory and practice with key agendas and policies on behaviour, children’s mental health and well-being.
-It considers how policy and research influence and provides a range of whole-school and individual-teacher actions to support all children,...
+It considers how policy and research influence each other and provides a range of whole-school and individual-teacher actions to support ...

 By Richard Rose, Michael Shevlin